EditPad Lite Release Notes

 The search toolbar can be shown and used for searching without showing the whole search panel.
 The search options are now toolbar buttons instead of checkboxes.
 They have Alt+Letter key combinations that take precedence over the main menu when the search toolbar or panel has keyboard focus.
 New options are a line-by-line option that searches lines separately and selects the whole line when a match is found.
 The invert option selects lines that have no search matches.

 There are two new commands for cutting and copying all search matches to the clipboard.
 You can use this with or without the "line-by-line" and "all files" options.
-You can use placeholders such as %MATCH%, %MATCHN%, %LINE%, %LINEN%, and %FILE% with padding and arithmetic options to search for or replace with the search match, match numbers, matched lines, line numbers, and path or file names.
+You can use placeholders such as %MATCH%, %MATCHN%, %LINE%, %LINEN%, and %FILE% with padding and arithmetic options in the search term and/or replacement text.
+They represent the search match, match numbers, matched lines, line numbers, and path or file names.

 When you copy and paste whole lines of text, including the final line break, then EditPad always inserts the line as a whole when pasting even when the cursor is in the middle of a line, rather than breaking up that line.
 Combined with the existing ability to cut and copy a single line without selecting anyting, this allows you to easily move lines around without always having to put the cursor at the start of the line.